raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_2.md

 title: reverse-geocoder
 ---

-reverse-geocoder takes a latitude / longitude coordinate and returns the nearest town/city.
+`reverse-geocoder` takes a latitude/longitude coordinate and returns the nearest town/city.

 #### Usage

-When used with pyephem, reverse-geocoder can be used to determine where the ISS currently is:
+When used with `pyephem`, `reverse-geocoder` can determine where the ISS currently is:

 ```python
 import reverse_geocoder as rg